joannakl/ossd/_includes/daily/week3.markdown

 Create your first open source project (at least, in this class).

 Find your team members and make sure you are sitting together so that you can work together.
-The team assignment are at https://github.com/ossd-s26/wiki/wiki/First-Project-Activity - you need to be part of the course to access this page.
+The team assignment is at https://github.com/ossd-s26/wiki/wiki/First-Project-Activity - you need to be part of the course to access this page.

 The instructions for the activity are in a [private repository for the class](https://github.com/ossd-s26/add-on-activity)